Mark Your Calendar Week of May 25

 • Bella Vista Animal Shelter's Annual Garage Sale is June 6-12 at 2 Leafield Lane, hosted by Anita Werts, a board member, at her home.
-Boxed donations of gently used items for this sale are currently being accepted.
-Anyone needing more information, or for an appointment to drop off items, is asked to call 479-366-2265.
-Large and specialty items will soon be available for sale online.
-Donations held until May 28 can be delivered to the event location.
-Donors are asked not to deliver items to the shelter at this time.
 The garage sale will start at 8 a.m. and end at 4 p.m.

 June 10 & 11